 - Which software-as-a-service (SaaS) applications are used: Metrics on usage provide insight into the overall worth of a subscription.
 If only a few people use a SaaS service, it may be time to identify an alternative that encourages increased usage or delete the under-utilized application.

 - What organization, group, or employees are using the apps: Consolidating under a single application is a cost-savings potential if one team prefers a tool, but there is a top-dollar SaaS service that offers the same capabilities.

-- The cost of each software subscription is as follows: A cost comparison can assist in determining subscription ROI and evaluating the effectiveness of a product or service.
+- The cost of each software subscription is as follows: A cost comparison, along with forecasting revenue, can assist in determining subscription ROI and evaluating the effectiveness of a product or service.